How South Korea Is Weathering the Iran War Oil Shock

 Listen to this article 0:00 / 0:00

-The 2026 Iran War and closure of the Strait of Hormuz have upended global trade and access to energy, prompting governments in Asia and throughout the world to take measures to secure supply chains, ensure continued power generation, and stabilize the economy.
-The disruption to shipments, shortages of key materials, and substantial increases in crude oil and transportation fuel prices raises questions about what impact the Middle East conflict has on the Korean Economy, and whether it presents a true crisis.
-A new report examines some of the key indicators and signals from the impact of the Iran War on Korea’s economy and assesses what the general outlook is going forward.
+The 2026 Iran war and the closure of the Strait of Hormuz have upended global trade and energy access, prompting governments in Asia and around the world to take measures to secure supply chains, ensure continued power generation, and stabilize domestic economies.
+The disruption to shipments, shortages of key materials, and substantial increases in crude oil and transportation fuel prices raise questions about the impact of the Middle East conflict on the Korean economy and whether it presents a true crisis.
+This report examines key indicators and signals on the impact of the Iran war on Korea’s economy and assesses the general outlook going forward.

-The report, Energy Shock and Economic Resilience: South Korea and the Iran War, appears as Issue 20 in the U.S.-ROK Policy Brief series, jointly published by the George Washington University Institute for Korean Studies (GWIKS) and Seoul National University’s Institute for Peace and Unification Studies (IPUS).
+The report, Energy Shock and Economic Resilience: South Korea and the Iran War, appears as Issue 20 in the U.S.-ROK Policy Brief series, jointly published by the George Washington University’s Institute for Korean Studies and Seoul National University’s Institute for Peace and Unification Studies.

 Read the summary below, or the full report by clicking here.